About Char Dham Yatra

 • Badrinath Temple : The doors of Badrinath Temple open for the general public at 7 AM to 1 PM.
 After a short break, they reopen at 4 PM and are finally closed at 9 PM.

-How to Reach Char Dham Temples?
+How to Reach Badrinath, Kedarnath, Gangotri & Yamunotri Temples?

-Although all the Char Dham Temples can be reached via flight, train and road, the distances between the airports or railway stations and the temples are quite considerable.
+Although all the 4 Dham Temples can be reached via flight, train and road, the distances between the airports or railway stations and the temples are quite considerable.
 Helicopter services are also available for those who cannot take a long journey.

 • By Train : Dehradun Railway Station is the nearest railway station to Yamunotri & Gangotri Temple, while Rishikesh/Haridwar Railway Station is the nearest to Kedarnath & Badrinath.